piercus/Seed/README.md

 Build

-    npm run-script minify
+    grunt

 ## Documentation

-By now documentation is inside the code and uses JSDoc synthax.
+Documentation is inside the code and uses JSDoc synthax.

 ## Contribute